Browork8567/Debian-13-Docker-Swarm-Secure-Deployment-/README.md

 ssh -o BatchMode=yes user@mgr-01.lan docker info
 ```

-If this fails → FIX SSH or Docker permissions on mgr-01
+If this fails → fix SSH or Docker permissions on mgr-01

 ---